chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 vim lib/Parse/ParseOpenMP.cpp
 ```

-Now in this file go to the function `ParseOpenMPDeclarativeOrExecutableDirective` and add the new case for the hello directive.
+Now in this file go to the function `ParseOpenMPDeclarativeOrExecutableDirective` and add the new case for the metadirective directive.
 Identify where the case for `OMPD_parallel` is defined and add your new case right before it.
 Here we will be reusing the `OMPD_parallel` code, so do not break your case.
 ```
   // Add new code here
-  case OMPD_hello:
+  case OMPD_metadirective:
-    std::cout <<"HELLO is caught\n";
+    std::cout <<"METADIRECTIVE is caught\n";
   // New code ends here.
 Use the body of OMPD_parallel for our case case OMPD_parallel: